-8p28, IFRS9p8.2.1, p8.2.3, p8.2.12
+8p28, IFRS9 p7.2.2, p7.2.3, p7.2.14

-The group has adopted IFRS 9 from 1 January 2011, as well as the related consequential amendments to other IFRSs, because this new accounting policy provides reliable and more relevant information for users to assess the amounts, timing and uncertainty of future cash flows.
-In accordance with the transition provisions of the standard, comparative figures have not been restated.
+The group has adopted IFRS 9 from 1 January 2012, as well as the related consequential amendments to other IFRSs, because this new accounting policy provides reliable and more relevant information for users to assess the amounts, timing and uncertainty of future cash flows.
+In accordance with the transition provisions of and choices provided by the standard, comparative figures have not been restated.

+IFRS9 p7.2.4

-- IFRS9 p7.2.4 The group's management has assessed the financial assets held by the group at the date of initial application of IFRS 9 (1 January 2011).
-The main effects resulting from this assessment were: - Investments in debt securities, and debentures previously classified as available for sale, do not meet the criteria to be classified as at amortised cost in accordance with IFRS 9.
+The group's management has assessed the financial assets and financial liabilities held by the group at the date of initial application of IFRS 9 (1 January 2012).
+The main effects resulting from this assessment were:

+- Investments in debt securities previously classified as available for sale, do not meet the criteria to be classified as at amortised cost in accordance with IFRS 9.
 They are now therefore classified as financial assets at fair value through profit or loss.
-As a result, on 1 January 2011 assets with a fair value of C680 at 1 January 2011 were transferred to investments held at fair value through profit or loss; their related fair value gains of C150 were reclassified from the available-for-sale investments reserve to retained earnings.
-In 2011, fair value gains related to these investments amounting to C15 were recognised in profit or loss, along with the related deferred tax expense of C5. - Equity investments not held for trading that were previously measured at fair value and classified as available for sale have been designated as at fair value through other comprehensive income.
-As a result, fair value gains of C1,088 were reclassified from the available-for-sale investments reserve to the investments revaluation reserve at 1 January 2011. - There was no difference between the previous carrying amount (IAS 39) and the revised carrying amount (IFRS 9) of the financial assets at 1 January 2011 to be recognised in opening retained earnings. - 8p28(f) The effect of this change in accounting policy on earnings per share is shown in note 34.
+As a result, on 1 January 2012 assets with a fair value of C264 at 1 January 2012 were transferred to investments held at fair value through profit or loss; their related fair value gains of C30 were reclassified from the available-for-sale investments reserve to retained earnings.
+In 2012, fair value gains related to these investments amounting to C15 were recognised in profit or loss (taxation effect has been ignored for this illustrative purposes). - Equity investments not held for trading that were previously measured at fair value and classified as available for sale have been designated as at fair value through other comprehensive income.
+As a result, fair value gains of C2,188 were reclassified from the available-for-sale investments reserve to the investments revaluation reserve at 1 January 2012.
+These equity investments at fair value for through other comprehensive income were all classified as non-current.

+There was no difference between the previous carrying amount (IAS 39) and the revised carrying amount (IFRS 9) of the financial assets at 1 January 2012 to be recognised in opening retained earnings.

+8p28(f) The effect of this change in accounting policy on earnings per share is shown in note 34.

-2.9.1 Classification prior to 1 January 2011
+2.9.1 Classification prior to 1 January 2012